CigarsSmoker/Clone/The-popup-panel.md

 Rules on a base domain or subdomains propagate to all descendant subdomains.
 Generally, if you trust a base domain, it is convenient to set an _allow_ rule to it, so that all subdomains are also allowed as per rule-propagation logic.

-Again, keep in mind that rules from broader scopes propagate to narrower scopes, so for some it might be convenient to set an _allow_ rule in the global scope for a base domain they completely trust, for example this is convenient for content delivery network ("CDN") which use is widespread: `* jquery.com * allow` (but really this is a matter of opinion, many will argue that it is not good to wholly allow even such popular CDN: in the end, it's your choice).
+Again, keep in mind that rules from broader scopes propagate to narrower scopes, so for some it might be convenient to set an _allow_ rule in the global scope for a base domain they completely trust, for example this is convenient for content delivery networks ("CDN") which use is widespread: `* jquery.com * allow` (but really this is a matter of opinion, many will argue that it is not good to wholly allow even such popular CDN: in the end, it's your choice).

 The _1st-party_ cell and associated cell types is a special row used to assign default rules to whatever is 1st-party to the current site (what is reported in the scope selector).
 Typically the rules for 1st-party are set in the global scope -- it's a bit weird to set a _1st-party_ rule in a narrower scope, but it is possible after all.